Radio-Coverage-Aware Path Planning for Cooperative Autonomous Vehicles

-The considered fog computing scenario is amenable to perform task offloading from the AVs to the edge servers, namely, to improve the latency of computationally heavy computer vision (CV) algorithms and to save energy for extended endurance.
+The considered edge computing scenario is amenable to perform task offloading from the AVs to the edge servers, namely, to reduce the latency of computationally heavy computer vision (CV) algorithms and to save energy for extended endurance.

-In this scenario, a \textit{mission} for each AV is created on-line as it explores the environment with on-board sensors (cameras, lidars, radars, etc.).
-AVs exploit multiple network interfaces with different radio-access technologies (RAT) to communicate, such as for example IEEE 802.11ad for directional, high-speed, short-range, very-low-latency communication in the \SI{60}{\giga\hertz} band \cite{rappaport2017overview}, and 5G New Radio (NR), for omnidirectional, medium-to-high speed, long-range, low-latency communication in the sub-\SI{6}{\giga\hertz} band \cite{sun2016}.
+In this scenario, a \textit{mission} for each AV is created on-line as the AV explores the environment with on-board sensors (cameras, lidars, radars, etc.).
+AVs may exploit multiple network interfaces with different radio access technologies (RAT) to communicate, such as for example IEEE 802.11ad for directional, high-speed, short-range, very-low-latency communication in the \SI{60}{\giga\hertz} band \cite{rappaport2017overview}, and 5G New Radio (NR), for omnidirectional, medium-to-high speed, long-range, low-latency communication in the sub-\SI{6}{\giga\hertz} band \cite{sun2016}.
 Due to the different adopted RATs, radio beams geometry may preclude the existence of a wireless link, even in case of direct visibility (i.e., no obstructions).

 The AVs are equipped with embedded computing power, but in some cases it might be better to offload some of the tasks (such as object detection, SLAM, etc.) to external services \cite{detti-micro} instantiated in computational nodes (CN) or data centers (DC) \cite{ali2023,singh2023} by exploiting the wireless link offered by access points (AP) or BSs \cite{baruffa2024}.
-Due to the strict communication latency requirements, fog computing is a potential solution to the problem of large network delays \cite{brehon2022}.
+Due to the strict communication latency requirements, edge computing is a potential solution to the problem of large network delays \cite{brehon2022}.

-A concise representation of our task offloading model is given in Fig. \ref{fig:systemmodelwp4}.
-The scenario is populated by a fleet of AVs, which pursue a navigation or exploration mission in an environment populated with objects and obstacles, trying to map the environment \cite{yuan2020}.
+A concise representation of our task offloading model is given in Fig.~\ref{fig:systemmodelwp4}.
+The scenario is populated by a fleet of UAVs and unmanned ground vehicles (UGVs), which pursue a navigation or exploration mission in an environment populated with objects and obstacles, trying to map the environment \cite{yuan2020}.